pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/02-setup/assignment.md

 3. Give your API key a memorable name like `agentic-ai`
 ![Create a Pinecone API key](../assets/02-api-key.png)
 4. Click the `Create key` button
 5. Copy the API key value and save it somewhere safe for use throughout this workshop.
-You'll need to set it up in each notebook and to run the webapp.
+You'll need to set it up each notebook and to run the webapp.
 You **will not* be able to get the value later.

 # Extra learning
 ==